faizan-20/faizan-20/README.md

 # About Me:
 Hey, there.
-I am a computer science student and a web developer.
+I am a computer science engineer and a web developer.
 I love creating projects and customizing my dev environment, you can find various projects and linux specefic dotfiles on my github.
-Currently I am working on various projects trying to upskill myself and break into tech.
+Currently I am working as a front end developer breathing life to various interesting projects.
 Happy coding :)

 ## Stats: